Cherreads

 Slowly, carefully, he let go.

 She stepped back without a word, smoothing her saree with both hands.
-Her expression had shifted—still composed, but something now lingered in her eyes.
+Her expression had shifted, something was lingering in her eyes.

 Unspoken.